-Groves Health has prominently displayed notices in the waiting room (each site) detailing the complaints process.
-In addition, the process is included on Groves Health website and a complaints leaflet is also available from reception.
+Basildon Road Surgery has prominently displayed notices in the waiting room and on the Practice website detailing the complaints process.
+In addition, the process is included on the organisation website and a complaints pack is also available from reception.

 The information provided is written in conjunction with this policy and refers to the legislation detailed in Section 2.1 and the complaints poster is linked at Section 2.3.